jd1t25/CineScore/README.md

 <br>

-# 🚨 Common Errors & Solutions
+# :rotating_light: Common Errors & Solutions

 - If you get error `tensorflow not found` while installing `tensorflow` or something related to it check `python` version and its compatibility
    - As of right now the latest version of `python` is `3.13` but the latest version of `tensorflow==2.10` only supports till `python==3.10`